 Drawbacks of a business line of credit

 Origination or withdrawal fee.
-Some lenders require you to pay a fee every time you make a withdrawal from your credit line.
+Some lenders require you to pay a fee every time you make a withdrawal from your credit line, while others will charge a one-time origination fee of 1-5% of the credit limit.

 Not always revolving.
-This means you might have to reapply for your line of credit every year or so, rather than having indefinite access.
+This means you might have to reapply for your line of credit every year or so, rather than having indefinite access – although most of the time this is not the case.

 Potentially high rates.
 APRs on credit lines might start low, but they can get higher than anything you’d find on a credit card if you have bad credit.